SovereignCloudStack/standards/Standards/scs-XXXX-v1-security-of-iaas-service-software.md

 In case of provided SBOMs the version numbers of the software could be checked.
 But this is not a requirement, so there cannot be such a test.
 Tests on the integration of security patches itself are difficult.
-And even if tests for certain security issues are possible, then those might be received as an attack.
+And even if tests for certain security issues are possible, then those might be interpreted as an attack.
 This is the reason there will be no conformance test.

-Rather the standard requiring that CSPs provide notice of the fixed vulnerabilites themself.
+Rather the standard requires that CSPs provide notice of the fixed vulnerabilites themselves.